lucasmafra/type-dynamo/README.md

 import { UserRepo } from './User' // our exported schema

 async function getUserById(id: string) {
+  const user = await UserRepo.find({id}).execute()
-  return UserRepo.find({id}).execute()
+  return user.data
 }

 async function getUsersByIds(ids: string[]) {
   const keys = ids.map(id => ({id})) // map each element to an object {id}
+  const users = await UserRepo.find(keys).executue()
-  return UserRepo.find(keys).executue()
+  return users.data
 }

 async function getAllUsers() {
   const users = await UserRepo.find().allResults().execute()
-  users.map(user => {
+  users.data.map(user => {
     // you are type-safe!
     console.log(user.id, user.name, user.email, user.age )
   })
 }

 async function getUsersPreview() {
-  // gets 50 users per call with just their id and name, and TypeDynamo will
+  // gets the first 50 users encountered with just id and name attributes
-  // request only the desired attributes const usersPreview = await UserRepo
+  // because of withAttributes(), TypeDynamo will request only the desired attributes const usersPreview = await UserRepo
                       .find()
                       .withAttributes(['id', 'name'])
                       .paginate(50)
                       .execute()

-  usersPreview.map(userPreview => { // you are still type-safe
+  usersPreview.data.map(userPreview => { // you are still type-safe
     // no problem with this call
     console.log(userPreview.id, userPreview.name)

     // this causes a compiler error
     console.log(userPreview.email, userPreview.age)
   }))
+}

 async function getFilteredUsers(lastId?: string) {
   // finds users with age less than 30 and email containing "@gmail.com", and paginates the result
   // if lastId is passed, it returns up to the next 100 results after the lastId encountered
-    // else, it returns up to the first 100 results encountered return UserRepo
+  // else, it returns up to the first 100 results encountered const users = await UserRepo
         .find()
         .filter(
           match('age', isLessThan(30))
           .and.
           match('email', contains('@gmail.com'))
         )
         .paginate(100, lastId? { id: lastId } : undefined)
         .execute()
-  }
-}
+  console.log(users.data) // array of users
+  console.log(users.lastKey) // if there are more items in the table, it can be used for the next paginated request }
 ```